Cooloola Great Walk

 Dust off your hiking boots and get ready to do The Cooloola Great Walk!

-Welcome to a new bushwalking experience for 2018 that showcases the very best of the Cooloola Coast’s outstanding natural attractions.
-Just 2 hrs north of Brisbane, Queensland, Australia is a remote region of 200 metre high giant sandhills, hidden sub-tropical rainforests and tall eucalypt forests, where you’ll be surrounded by nature’s chorus.
+Welcome to a new bushwalking experience for 2018 that showcases the very best of the Queensland's Great Walks.
+Just 2 hrs north of Brisbane, Queensland, Australia is a remote region of 200 metre high giant sandmass, hidden sub-tropical rainforests and tall eucalypt forests and paperbark woodlands, where you’ll be surrounded by nature’s chorus.

 Cooloola is the Gubbi Gubbi word for the sound the wind makes as it whispers through the branches of the trees.
 The Aboriginal people of Cooloola have strong connections to this land with many significant sites that must be respected.

 This 88 kilometre, 5-day, 4-night, fully-guided, self-sufficient hike, links the Noosa Northshore to Rainbow Beach via the 500,000 year old Cooloola Sandmass which forms unique dune, perched lake and vegetation systems.
 To the west lies the unspoiled ‘River of Mirrors’ the Noosa River and the stark volcanic crags formed over 25 million years.
 To the East is Teewah Beach and Pacific Ocean where migrating Humpback whales can be seen.

 The Sandmass provides habitat for the many rare and endangered animals including the Ground Parrot, Feathertailed Glider, Koala, Wallabies and more.
 Be captivated by the myriad wildflowers.

 Four walkers’ camps offer tranquil camping experiences with toilets and freshwater.
 Enjoy meals with fellow hikers watching the sunset over western volcanic peaks and witness the Milky Way and Southern Cross in the night sky.
 Wake to the birdsong chorus as the sun rises from the Pacific Ocean.